changeworld/content/articles/how-to-deploy-nodejs-to-a-web-app-in-azure-app-service-by-using-visual-studio-online.md

 You'll learn:

 * How to create a web app in Azure App Service by using the Azure preview portal.
-* How to deploy a Node.js application to the web app by using to the Visual Studio Online.
+* How to deploy a Node.js application to the web app using Visual Studio Online.

 The completed application writes a short "hello world" string to the browser.

 ![A browser displaying the 'Hello World' message.](https://lh4.googleusercontent.com/-DGNFXXFbkaA/ViTJC8lNWSI/AAAAAAAABuA/xxEDVobJMLw/w2048-h350-no/image151018-21.png)

-The overall picture would look like the following screenshot.
+The overall picture will look like the following diagram.

 ![The overall picture.](https://lh5.googleusercontent.com/-g81UGpL3vrk/ViTJC1g4PyI/AAAAAAAABt8/fG3m-9Odfzg/w1400-h646-no/image151018-01.png)